Softpanorama

 Introduction to the Unix shell history

 The UNIX system was one of the first operating systems that didn't make the command interpreter a part of the operating system or a privileged task.
-This idea, like many other Unix ideas, was taken from Multics.
-This architectural decision made Unix a fertile ground for scripting development and Unix essentially pioneered scripting as we know it.
-It was the environment in which AWK, C-shell, and later Perl emerged and gain popularity.
+It became an application program somewhat similar to compilers.
+This idea, like many other Unix ideas, was taken from Multics which in turn was influenced by CTSS, developed by Fernando J. Corbató .

 Unix shells have a long history and we can talk about four distinct generations of Unix shells: